 While you are there, check out the pool on the second level and have a cocktail on one of the swings by the bar.
 I love Lloyd’s Inn Bali so much that I wrote an entire review of the hotel and even stayed at their hotel in Singapore.

 Besides loving every part of the hotel, Lloyd’s Inn is conveniently located near Double Six Beach where you can enjoy a bit of beach time and hang out at one of the beach restaurants.
-Plus, it is in walking distance to many stores on Jalan Arjuna and Jalan Legian.
+Plus, it is within walking distance of many stores on Jalan Arjuna and Jalan Legian.

 Taum Resort Bali